Q: What are the new updates to the Coronavirus Job Retention Scheme (CJRS)?

 A. No, redundancy pay must be calculated based on their normal contractual pay not the pay the employee have been receiving whilst on furlough.

-Q. The company has work on the books but due to continued Government restrictions it is not likely that this work will resume until early 2021, what options do I have after the Government furlough scheme ends on 31st October 2020?
+Q. The company has work on the books but due to continued Government restrictions it is difficult to predict when this work will resume, what options do I have after the Government furlough scheme ends in April 2021?

-You could, if you have to contractual right to do so, place your staff on Lay Off or Short time working.
-This allows you to instruct staff not to come in to work and place them on unpaid leave (with the exception of guaranteed pay of a maximum of £30 per day for 5 days in any 3-month period) if there is a temporary cessation in work, although there is no limit for how long you can lay staff off for, staff could claim redundancy if it has been for 4 weeks in a row or 6 weeks in a 13-week period.
-So, again this could leave you with similar staffing issues as redundancy if restrictions are lifted.
+You could, if you have to contractual right to do so, place your staff on Lay Off or Short Time Working.
+This allows you to instruct staff not to come in to work and place them on unpaid leave (with the exception of Statutory Guarantee Pay (SGP) which is a maximum of £30 per day for 5 days in any 3-month period) if there is a temporary cessation in work.
+Although there is no limit to how long you can lay staff off for, staff could claim redundancy if it has been for 4 weeks in a row, or 6 weeks in a 13-week period.
+Therefore, this could leave you with similar staffing level concerns as if redundancies were made, if restrictions are lifted.

 You could seek agreement with the staff to remain on furlough beyond the Government supported scheme and for them to continue to receive a percentage of their contractual pay.